 Richard Diehl Martinez

-I am a fourth-year Computer Science Ph.D. student and Gates Scholar at the University of Cambridge.
-Previously, I worked as an Applied Research Scientist at Amazon Alexa, focusing on language modeling research.
+I completed my PhD at the University of Cambridge as a Gates Scholar.
+Before that, I was an Applied Research Scientist at Amazon Alexa, focusing on language modeling research.
 I have a M.S. in Computer Science and a B.S. in Management Science from Stanford University.

-Currently, I research pre-training techniques to improve the performance of small language models relative to large models.
+Currently, I research pre-training techniques and develop analytical methods to improve the performance and efficiency of language models.
 More broadly, my interests lie at the intersection of machine learning, linguistics, and neuroscience.
-If you're curious, check out some of my papers.

 Select Publications